alphasaft/Micro/docs/handbook.md

 }
 ```

-Here, default could be anything : throwing, or actually implementing variables with, say, a `HashMap`.
-What's important is the fact `#name` allows for fine-grained control over identifiers, so that you can actually treat `true`, `false`, or whatever similar keyword-like value really, separately from the rest.
-That idea of controlling which literals do what can also be put applied to `#number` ; for instance, you could forbid floating point numbers by throwing if a dot is encountered in a `#number` literal.
+That `default` block could be anything : throwing, or actually implementing variables with, say, a `HashMap`.
+What's important is the fact `#name` allows for fine-grained control over identifiers, so that you can actually treat `true`, `false`, or, say, `null`, separately from the rest.

+Generally speaking, when implementing a feature, you must follow these steps to determine which option suits it the best :
+* If this features controls how a block of code is executed, like `if (...) { ... }`, use a macro,
+* Else, if some kind of special value, like `undefined`, use `#name`,
+* Else, look at how it operates on its constituents.
+If, when you try to write it as a macro, you find yourself evaluating everything exactly once whenever the macro is ran, use an operator instead ; else, use a macro.

 ### Handling more-than-binary operators